 My professional specialties include grief, trauma, anxiety, depression, life transitions, coping with chronic and life-limiting illness, anticipatory grief, caregiver stress, and end-of-life issues.
 I have experience with people of all ages, but am currently not available to see clients younger than 12.

 I see clients from a holistic perspective.
-I draw from a variety of modalities, based on my client's needs and preferences, including: CBT, Mindfulness, Somatic Experiencing, Family Systems, Systemic Constellations, dreamwork, DBT, and Motivational Interviewing.
+I draw from a variety of modalities, based on my client's needs and preferences, including: CBT, Mindfulness, Somatic Experiencing, Family Systems, Systemic Constellations, dreamwork, ACT, DBT, and Motivational Interviewing.
 I also enjoy offering interventions using art materials, writing, poetry, music, and nature experiences.

 I am a client-centered therapist with a genuine care for and curiosity about each person’s life story and place in the world.
 I understand that each of us has many sides to who we are, and I welcome every part of who my clients are to our therapy sessions.
 While we work together towards whatever the goals are for therapy, I listen deeply to what my clients want and need to say, whether they say it with words, art, music, play, or other means of self-expression.
 I also help my clients to hear and see themselves, as I believe that every person has it within themselves to manifest their own unique strategy for living beautifully, heartfully, and soulfully, even when faced with life’s many challenges and heartbreaks.
 As a therapist, I help to facilitate that process, using my experience, knowledge, and expertise.